 Thibaut received his PhD in computational statistics from Oxford.
 Thibaut's research interests include the application of machine learning techniques on behavioral datasets for identification learning as well as adversarial machine learning.

 Ana-Maria graduated from Ecole Polytechnique, France and holds an MSc in Computer Science from EPFL, Switzerland.
-Her research interests includes re-identification from text and NLP.
+Her research interests includes machine learning for re-identification.

 Ali has a MSc in high energy physics jointly from the University of Southampton and CERN.
 His research focuses on quantifying the privacy of human behavioral datasets, as well as studying the impact of AI algorithmic decision making on society.

 Andrea received his MSc in mathematical logic from the University of Turin.
-His research interests include differential privacy, determining vulnerabilities in data-release systems, and designing privacy-preserving mechanims.
+His research interests include differential privacy, determining vulnerabilities in data-release systems, and designing privacy-preserving mechanisms.

 Florimond received his MSc in applied mathematics from UCLouvain.
 His research interests include obfuscation and privacy risks in Web search data .